Docs: IMPD officer admits to touching girl, using camera to spy

 According to court docs obtained by News 8, the investigation began Tuesday morning.

-Police were called to the house after a 14-year-old victim’s mother learned there was a small camera on her daughter’s bookshelf.
+Police were called to the house after a 14-year-old victim’s mother learned a small camera was on her daughter’s bookshelf.
 Police later obtained a search warrant for the camera, which was described as a small spy camera able to be accessed via WiFi.

 It was later found smashed behind Bola’s property.